Eureka Tower

 Eureka Tower is a 297.3 m skyscraper located in the Southbank precinct of Melbourne, Victoria, Australia.
 Construction began in August 2002 and the exterior was completed on 1 June 2006.
 The plaza was finished in June 2006 and the building was officially opened on 11 October 2006.
 The project was designed by Melbourne architectural firm Fender Katsalidis Architects and was built by Grocon (Grollo Australia).
 The developer of the tower was Eureka Tower Pty Ltd, a joint venture consisting of Daniel Grollo (Grocon), investor Tab Fried and one of the Tower's architects Nonda Katsalidis.

+Construction began August 2002.
+The tower was officially opened on 11 October 2006.
+The building's design is themed around the Eureka Stockade.
+It contains 556 apartments serviced by 13 lifts.
+Level 88 features an observation deck and level 89, a restaurant, cocktail bar and event space.
+The building is home to the annual Eureka Climb and a 2013 experiment involving airplants.

 It was the world's tallest residential tower when measured to its highest floor, until surpassed by Ocean Heights and the HHHR Tower in Dubai.
-From 2006 to 2019, it was the tallest building in Melbourne, until the topping out of Australia 108.
+From 2006 to 2020, it was the tallest building in Melbourne, until the topping out of Australia 108.
 It is currently the third tallest building in Australia, behind the Q1 in Queensland and Australia 108, as well as the second tallest to roof (excluding spire) behind the latter skyscraper.
 As of 2016 it was the 15th tallest residential building in the world.